overturetool/overturetool.github.io/index.md

 of modelling techniques with a long and successful history of industrial application and research.
 Overture is an integrated development environment (IDE) for developing VDM models.
-The Overture tools are written entirely in Java and build on top of the Eclipse platform.
+The Overture tools are written entirely in Java and built on top of the Eclipse platform.
 Overture supports the following VDM language dialects:

 - VDM-SL: the VDM Specification Language,